lm-sys/FastChat/README.md

 ### Others (Quantization, More Platforms)

-You can load in 8-bit mode to reduce GPU memory usage.
+You can load in 8-bit mode to reduce GPU memory usage with slightly degraded model quality.
 It is tested on a single 4090 and requires around 18GB of GPU memory for Vicuna-13B.
 Note that this mode only works on a single GPU.
 You are also required to install `bitsandbytes` according to the printed messages.